friday27/backend-dev/aws/aws_note.md

 IAM allows you to manage users and their levels of access to AWS console

 * IAM is universal.
 It does not apply to regions
-* IAM role: an IAM entity you use to delegate access to your AWS resources to users, groups or services
+* IAM role: a secure way to grant permissions to entities (users, groups or services) that you trust
 * IAM policy: a JSON document which defines one or more permissions

-* IAM Federation - Enterprises integrate their own repository of users with IAM using SAML standard (Active Directory).
+* IAM Federation - Enterprises integrate their own repository of users with IAM using SAML standard (Active Directory)
-* MFA (Multi Factor Authentication) can be setup (e.g. Google Authenticator app).
+* MFA (Multi Factor Authentication) can be setup (e.g. Google Authenticator app)
-* Least Privilege Principle: It's best to give users the minimal amount of permissions they need to perform their jobs.
+* **Least Privilege Principle**: It's best to give users the minimal amount of permissions they need to perform their jobs
+* Always create groups then assign your users to that group
-* Basic rule: 1 IAM user for 1 person; 1 IAM role for 1 application.
+* Basic rule: 1 IAM user for 1 person; 1 IAM role for 1 application
+* Security group: virtual firewall to allow traffic in and out to your instance

 -----